 What Happens If A Baby Continues To Not Produce Tears?

 If your baby is growing well and has healthy eye development, there is usually nothing to worry about the lack of tears.
 The tear glands in some babies may take several weeks to develop enough to produce tears that shed.
-Nevertheless, if your baby does not shed tears even after attaining the age of one month, consult a pediatrician.
+Nevertheless, if your baby does not release tears even after attaining the age of one month, consult a pediatrician.

 Some conditions that may cause a lack of tears in older babies include: